gasscoelho/finance-control-flutter/README.md

 # Finance Control

-A simple mobile application to control your finances..
+A simple mobile application to control your finances.

 ## Built With